-Fitbit Flex 2 review
+Fitbit Flex 2 full review

 Fitbit has updated its original activity tracker wristband, the Fitbit Flex, with the Fitbit Flex 2 – keeping the minimalist design and five-LED display, but adding a wide-range of fashionable accessories and holders, and even making it the company's first waterproof fitness tracker.
 It's also the first to count your swimming laps and is sure to be a hit with Fitbit users who want to add swimming to their exercise stats.

 To see the full range of Fitbit activity trackers see Which Fitbit is best?

 - Swim-proof, counts laps

 - New accessories including pendant

 - Reminders to move